adam-rumpf/combat-turtles/index.md

 * `self.speed` -- Current speed (px/step).
 Note that a turtle's speed is reset to `0` at the beginning of each step and can only become nonzero after the turtle's [movement methods](#action-methods) have been called.
 * `self.turn_speed` -- Current turning speed (deg/step).
 Note that a turtle's turning speed is reset to `0` at the beginning of each step and can only become nonzero after the turtle's [turning methods](#action-methods) have been called.
 * `self.health` -- Current health (out of `100`).
 * `self.cooldown` -- Length of cooldown until this turtle can shoot again (steps).
-The turtle can shoot if and only if this values is `0`.
+The turtle can shoot if and only if this value is `0`.
 * `self.can_shoot` -- Whether this turtle is able to shoot (`True` if so, `False` if not).
 Equivalent to `self.cooldown == 0`.
 * `self.time` -- Number of steps that have passed since the beginning of the game.
 Begins at `0` and increments by `1` at the end of each step event.